nationalarchives/tdr-e2e-tests/README.md

 1. Set environment variables:
     * `$ export DRIVER_LOCATION=[location of the driver executable downloaded in step 3]`
     * `$ export INTG_AWS_ACCOUNT_NUMBER=[aws account number of environment where tests are being run]`
-    * If running tests on macOS - Test configuration default is set to the Linux OS location; macOS has the Firefox binary in a different location to Linux.
+    * If running tests on macOS - Test configuration's default Firefox binary location is set to the Linux OS location; macOS' Firefox binary is in a different location to Linux.
 If running the e2e tests on a Mac using Firefox, set the additional the following environment variable:
         * `$ export FIREFOX_BINARY_LOCATION=/Applications/Firefox.app/Contents/MacOS/firefox-bin`

 2. If you are running the test against your locally running TDR frontend project, set the optional environment variable: